Philips Tobrouk Table Lamp

 Manufacturer: Philips, Turnhout, Leuven, Belgium.

 Other versions: Made in several colours and a few versions.
 The version of 38 cm (14.96”) high is made with two light bulbs inside, one in the base and one in the top of the lamp.
 It was made in the 1960s and 1970s.
 The design is slightly different.
 Later in the 1970s, early 80s they also made a this table lamp.
-It was also made with a fluorescent light bulb; the Tobrouk – PL with an 11 watt light bulb.
+It was also produced with a fluorescent light bulb; the Tobrouk – PL with an 11 watt bulb.

 From 1964 onwards he devoted himself mainly to design, focusing on the shape of industrial products such as this table lamp he designed for Philips.
 He has been repeatedly honored for his work.